 To stay in the best condition, ice cream needs to be kept cold.
 You might be saying, of course, because warm ice cream is basically just flavored milk, but we mean really cold.
 Below 0°F cold.
-To soften it up enough to get it out of the carton more easily, let it sit on the counter for a few minutes.
+To soften it up enough to get it out of the carton more easily, let it sit on the counter at room temperature for a few minutes.

 2. Keep it buried.

 Every time you open your freezer, warm air swoops in.
 It's just what warm air does.
 But that warm air affects your ice cream, especially in an already-opened carton, so stick that pint in the coldest place in your freezer, which is usually in the back.

 This also goes for freezing food.
 Rather than putting hot food in the freezer, let it cool to room temperature before you freeze food.
 Not only is it better in the way of food safety, but it'll also keep food already in the freezer at the correct temp.